elipapa/markdown-cv/index.md

 __Software Engineer Intern, *First International Computing, INC*__, Fremont, CA

 - `-` Designed, managed, and maintained tools to automate and optimize software
-- `-` Researched and implemented JNA which reduced SDLC by 80% by omitting the need for boilerplates
+- `-` Researched and implemented JNA, which reduced SDLC by 80% and omitting the need for boilerplates
 - `-` Participated in the planning and integration of infrastructure on Amazon Web Service
 - `-` Utilized C++, Java, HTML, CSS, JavaScript, MySQL, AWS, Node.js, and React

 ## Personal Projects

 `Nov.
 2019`
-__Capstone Project : Study-Seat__  <a href="https://github.com/syranol/Study-Seat"><font color="blue"> Project </a>
+__Capstone Project: Study-Seat__  <a href="https://github.com/syranol/Study-Seat"><font color="blue"> Project </a>

-- `-` In an agile-development team of 3, developed an application that allows users to locate and organize study groups
+- `-` Collaborated in an agile-development team of three people to develope an application that allows users to locate and organize study groups
 - `-` Invoked and implemented Google-Geo-Locations' API and Auth0's API and React.js for building user interface
 - `-` Developed the functions of sign-up/login, search, join groups
 - `-` Deployed,hosted, and certified project on AWS's EC2, complete with database access and elastic load balancing
 - `-` Utilized HTML, CSS, and Typescript for front-end and Node.js for back-end development

+`Aug.
+2019`
+__CoffeeChat__

+- `-` Created a dynamic forum/blog that connects individuals with the option to join groups
+- `-` Deployed and hosted, on Amazon Web Service and Trello for team/task management
+- `-` Utilized HTML, CSS, and JavaScript for front-end and python and Django for back-end

 `Apr.
 2018`
 __Hackathon: Hacking for Humanity__  <a href="https://xd.adobe.com/view/48a66b77-5435-4eb8-4328-1f67f7a879dc-3e97/"><font color="blue"> Presentation </a>